TelepathicGrunt/WorldBlender/README.txt

 	Importing Features:
 ·Added dedicated support for DimDungeon mod!
 ·Added option to spawn Enderdragon at world origin in this dimension!
-(Set to false by default in configs)
+(Set to false by default in configs as it is highly experimental)

 	Config:
 ·Added the ability to blacklist mods, biomes, structures, features, carvers, entities, and surfaces from being import into World Blender.